m1k1o/neko-rooms/README.md

 sudo bash neko-rooms-nginx.sh
 ```

+### Community Installation Scripts
+For non-Ubuntu systems, we have community-contributed installation scripts available.
+Check out our [community installation guides](./community/README.md) for instructions on installing neko-rooms on various Linux distributions.
+These scripts are maintained by the community and support different Linux distributions like Arch Linux, Fedora, and more.

 ## How to start

 If you want to use Traefik as reverse proxy, visit [installation guide for traefik as reverse proxy](./traefik/).